iluvjava/Maths/Notebook 2.0/AMATH 503/Separation of Variables.md

 ---
 ### **Mixed Boundary Conditions (Heat Equation)**

-The rod is insolated on one size and the temperature is fixed on the other side.
+The rod is isolated on one size and the temperature is fixed on the other side.

 ---
 ### **Nonhomogenous Dirichlet Boundary Conditions (Heat Equation)**